Bug #32736: Change default ZFS indirect block size from 128 to 32 for new files and zvols

 We need to know how different indirect block sizes affect random rewrite, sequential rewrite and large delete/unmap.
 May be IBS set to 128KB to optimize delete performance is too high price to pay for random access, since compressed ARC introduction.
 May be 64KB or 32KB could be more reasonable.

-#2 Updated by Nick Principe about 1 year ago
+#2 Updated by Nick Principe over 1 year ago

 - Status changed from Unscreened to Blocked